On This Page

 Select Add OPM Device.

-The Add OPM Device wizard appears.
+The Add OPM Device wizard opens.

 -

-Display Name: The name which will appear in SecureTrack
+Display Name: The name shown in SecureTrack.

 -